RomanIovlev/applitools-hackathon/README.md

 ## Major conclusions:
 * Functional testing can miss a lot of things without Visual testing
-* You can spend to much time for failing tests maintenance without screenshots of failed test cases
+* You can spend too much time for failing tests maintenance without screenshots of failed test cases
 * But just visual testing is not enough to validate functional requirements like correct workflow, sort order, business values
-* Visual testing greatly increase test run execution time

-**Main Conclusion: in order to get best results it is necessary combine both approaches that allows you to test application from functional and visual sides**</br>
+**Main Conclusion: in order to get achieve best quality for you project you should combine both approaches.
+This allows you to test application from functional and visual sides**</br>

 ## About test project
 Test project contains two types of tests:</br>